yaaminiv/yaaminiv.github.io/_posts/2018-09-26-Gigas-Broodstock-DNA-Extraction-Part7.md

 ## Extraction plan for actual samples

 Kaitlyn ran DNA samples from protocol [test 3](https://yaaminiv.github.io/Gigas-Broodstock-DNA-Extraction-Part4/) and [test 4](https://yaaminiv.github.io/Gigas-Broodstock-DNA-Extraction-Part6/) on the Bioanalyzer.
-You can see her results [here]().
+You can see her results [in this notebook post]().
 Based on her findings, I need to use a TissueTearor at setting 1 for 10 seconds to lyse the samples before incubation.
 I will also remove RNA from the DNA samples.
 The official protocol can be found [here]().

 I have 10 gonad samples per pH treatment (ambient or low).
 Because 20 samples is a lot to work with at once, I'll do 2 days of DNA extractions with 10 samples each.
 I randomly selected which ambient and low pH samples to extract in each batch.
 The IDs correspond to names on histology photos in [this folder](https://github.com/RobertsLab/project-oyster-oa/tree/master/images/Manchester/Gigas-gonad-histology/2017-04-08-Sampling).
 Below are diagrams for each histology block: